cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * requirements.txt
 * Procfile

-* HEROKU uses the contents of these to provision the application on HEROKU.
+* HEROKU uses the **contents of these two files to provision the application on HEROKU**.
 The format tells HEROKU which modules to install and the latter essentially tells HEROKU to provision a webserver WSGI compatible

 <img src="_support_docs/images/folders.png" width="200">